isaacnmm/pestpolicy-hugo2XX/content/posts/best-baby-safe-paint-for-crib/index.md

 FolkArt acrylic craft paint is designed as a high-quality paint for art and crafts surfaces.
 It has premiered as paint with excellent finishes for customized arts, both interior and exterior surfaces.

 Its preference is among painters, sculptors, and artists and works well on wood, metals, and ceramics.
-Compared to [other paint types](https://pestpolicy.com/best-spray-paint-for-rims/), the FolkArt brand will be easy to distress and layer, creating a suitable chalk finish (ultra-matter).
+Compared to [other paint types](https://pestpolicy.com/best-spray-paint-for-rims/),the FolkArt brand will be easy to distress and layer, creating a suitable chalk finish (ultra-matter).
 FolkArt is also suitable for household furniture, and no priming or stripping is required before painting.

 The paint is environmentally friendly and has zero VOCs, and, therefore, safe for use for babys furniture and cribs.
 According to the US Environmental Protection Agency, some VOCs are distinct carcinogens with benzene or methylene chloride.
 It is fast drying-to-touch within the first 30 minutes of application.
 Application can be done with 1-2 coats to achieve an ultra-matte finish.